Windows Server 2016 Hyper-V allows add/remove RAM while VM is running

 A file with the .VMCX file extension is in binary format.
 Directly editing a file with a .VMCX or .VMRS file extension isn’t supported.

-PowerShell Direct – this is interesting aproach to run PowerShell session in a VM from a host (instead from inside of that particular VM) without network connection between the host and the VM.
+PowerShell Direct – this is interesting approach to run PowerShell session in a VM from a host (instead from inside of that particular VM) without network connection between the host and the VM.
 You’ll need to have Server 2016 and the VM has to be also Server 2016.
 PowerShell Direct runs between the host and the virtual machine.
 So you don’t need a network connection or to enable remote management.
 You do need guest credentials to log into the virtual machine.

 Cluster Functional Level – it’s possible to add running Server 2016 Hyper-V hosts into a Hyper-V cluster running 2012R2 hosts.
 The cluster continues to function at the 2012R2 cluster level untill you upgrade all the hosts to the 2016 version of Hyper-V. Then only you can upgrade the cluster functional level via PowerShell cmdlet Update-ClusterFunctionalLevel.
 Note that like at VMware, there is no way back… (Note that you might check this post: Three Ways to Downgrade Virtual Machine hardware version – to roll back VM version in VMware environment.